victorca25/iNNfer/README.md

 # How to help

 There are multiple ways to help this project.
-The first one is by using it and trying to train your own models.
-You can open an [issue](https://github.com/victorca25/BasicSR/issues) if you find any bugs or start a [discussion](https://github.com/victorca25/BasicSR/discussions) if you have ideas, questions or would like to showcase your results.
+The first one is by using it and trying to produce results with your models.
+You can open an [issue](https://github.com/victorca25/iNNfer/issues) if you find any bugs or if you have ideas or questions.

-If you would like to contribute in the form of adding or fixing code, you can do so be cloning this repo and creating a [PR](https://github.com/victorca25/BasicSR/pulls).
+If you would like to contribute in the form of adding or fixing code, you can do so be cloning this repo and creating a [PR](https://github.com/victorca25/iNNfer/pulls).

 You can also join the [discord servers](#additional-Help) and share results and questions with other users.